-This has been our case: we don’t have any family (and not a lot of friends) here in Washington state, so aside from one weeklong visit from Rob’s parents and one two-month-long visit from my mom, it’s been just the three of us together all the time in the past year.
+This has been our case: we don’t have any family (and not a lot of friends) here in Washington state.
+So aside from one weeklong visit from Rob’s parents and one two-month-long visit from my mom, it’s been just the three of us together all the time in the past year.

 This would have worked best if I had introduced the bottle to baby J (see my point #1 above) so that somebody else could feed her when she needed it.
 Even an hour by myself once every couple weeks would have done magic to my sanity.

 Another perk of enlisting family and friends as occasional babysitters – the ability to go on date nights with your partner.
 I’ve read somewhere that the first year of parenthood can be the hardest year of a marriage.

 My advice for new parents: Don’t try to be the martyrs who spend 24/7/365 with your baby.
 Your sanity, your marriage – and ultimately your baby – will thank you.

 I hope that these lessons from my first year of parenthood will be helpful to the new parents who find themselves reading this post.
-You can find all my parenting-related posts over here.
+You can find all my parenting-related posts here.

-Know someone who could find this post useful?
-Share it with them!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats in the top right corner of this page to receive the latest posts, or follow the blog on Facebook, Twitter, Google+ and Instagram!
+If you’ve enjoyed this post, share it with your friends on social media!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.